tlapinsk/colab-examples/README.md

 3. [MNIST GAN](https://github.com/tlapinsk/colab-examples/blob/master/examples/gans_1.ipynb)

 This model trains a network to create "fake" MNIST images.
 Shoutout to Wouter Bulten for the [code sample](https://github.com/wouterbulten/deeplearning-resources/blob/master/notebooks/1%20-%20Getting%20started%20with%20Generative%20Adversarial%20Networks%20using%20Keras%20and%20MNIST.ipynb).
 None of this code is my own for now.
-I may rework some of it if needed.
+I may refactor if needed.

 4. [MNIST CNN](https://keras.io/examples/mnist_cnn/)